tatecarson/ATMI-Presentation-Marp/index.md

 <!--
 - Onen and Hug encourage experiential, project-based learning
-  - Onen recommends learning cycles with simulation, role play
+- Onen also recommends using simulation, role play within team projects, with time left for reflecting on roles.
-- Onen also mentions that team projects allow reflecting on roles, developing collaborative capabilities
+- Ongoing journaling and portfolio development suggested as a counterpart.
-- and ongoing journaling and portfolio development suggested -->
+ -->

 ---

 ## Industry Feedback

-- (Onen, Stevens, and Collins 2011)
+- Onen, Stevens, and Collins 2011
   - Ongoing feedback from industry and updating curricula is important as game audio practices evolve
   - More pedagogical materials need to be developed to support teaching